 Mages, Mage multiclasses and Sorcerers have access to the Planar Sphere in the Athkatla Slums.
 This gives the protagonist the opportunity to train three apprentices, which results in some magical items, but may actually be lethal to said apprentices, if you’re not careful.
 If you are, though, once the training is over, one of the apprentices can provide a steady supply of potions, which is certainly handy.

 Rangers and Cleric/Rangers have access to the Ranger’s cabin in Umar Hills, as the previous Ranger has encountered a slight case of death.
 No income to be gained and not a lot of quests, but you do obtain a summonable Moondog, which may be helpful if you need an extra body on the battlefield.
 The location of the Stronghold is rather annoying, however, as it requires a trek out into the wilderness.

 Druids and Fighter/Druids have access to the Druid Grove near Trademeet.
 This is probably the worst Stronghold of the lot: it’s the furthest away from Athkatla, it has very few sidequests and no income to be gained.
 Just a staff, which isn’t even all that great.
-That and the actual Grove is an ugly swamp.
+That and the actual Grove is a squelchy, troll-infested swamp.